-Take a snapshot of all data and store it in memtx\dir/<latest-lsn>.snap.
+Take a snapshot of all data and store it in memtx_dir/<latest-lsn>.snap.
 To take a snapshot, Tarantool first enters the delayed garbage collection mode for all data.
-In this mode, tuples which were allocated before the snapshot has started are not freed until the snapshot has finished.
+In this mode, the Tarantool garbage collector will not remove files which were created before the snapshot started, it will not remove them until the snapshot has finished.
 To preserve consistency of the primary key, used to iterate over tuples, a copy-on-write technique is employed.
 If the master process changes part of a primary key, the corresponding process page is split, and the snapshot process obtains an old copy of the page.
 In effect, the snapshot process uses multi-version concurrency control in order to avoid copying changes which are superseded while it is running.

 Since a snapshot is written sequentially, one can expect a very high write performance (averaging to 80MB/second on modern disks), which means an average database instance gets saved in a matter of minutes.
+Users may restrict the speed by changing snap_io_rate_limit.

 Note: As long as there are any changes to the parent index memory through concurrent updates, there are going to be page splits, and therefore you need to have some extra free memory to run this command.
-10% of memtx\memory is, on average, sufficient.
+10% of memtx_memory is, on average, sufficient.
 This statement waits until a snapshot is taken and returns operation result.